-Rural fire-fighting buildings are controlled by the Council where buildings are located on land that is controlled and recognised by the Council.
-This gives the Council the ability to allow or prevent other entities from directing the use of, and obtaining the benefits from these assets.
+Rural fire-fighting and buildings are controlled by the Council as the Council has the ability to allow or prevent other entities from directing the use of, and obtaining the benefits from these assets.
 Rural fire-fighting equipment is controlled by the Council as:

-- these assets are vested in the Council under section 119(2) of the Rural Fires Act 1997 (Rural Fires Act), giving the Council legal ownership - the Council has the ability, outside of emergency events as defined in section 44 of the Rural Fires Act, to prevent the NSW Rural Fire Service from directing the use of the rural fire-fighting equipment by either not entering into a service agreement, or cancelling the existing service agreement that was signed on 13 December 2007 - the Council has specific responsibilities for fire mitigation and safety works and bush fire hazard reduction under Part 4 of the Rural Fires Act.
+• these assets are vested in the Council under section 119(2) of the Rural Fires Act 1997 (Rural Fires Act), giving the Council legal ownership

+- the Council has the ability, outside of emergency events as defined in section 44 of the Rural Fires Act, to prevent the NSW Rural Fire Service from directing the use of the rural fire-fighting equipment by either not entering into a service agreement, or cancelling the existing service agreement that was signed on 12 July 2010 - the Council has specific responsibilities for fire mitigation and safety works and bush fire hazard reduction under Part 4 of the Rural Fires Act.
 The Council obtains economic benefits from the rural fire-fighting equipment as these assets are used to fulfil Council's responsibilities - in the event of the loss of an asset, the insurance proceeds must be paid into the New South Wales Rural Fire Fighting Fund (section 119(4) of the Rural Fires Act) and be used to reacquire or build a similar asset, which is again vested in the Council as an asset provided free of charge.